robertZaufall/mindmanager_ai/readme.md

 ## LLM systems
 ### Azure OpenAI / OpenAI
 The solution ist best tested with `Azure OpenAI`.
 Results are perfect for every use case.
 Execution time can be somewhat lengthy.
-### Google Gemini Pro
+### Google Gemini Pro / Vertex AI
-`Gemini Pro` results are restrictied by 2k tokens by now and furthermore truncated with 1.0 models.
-Usage is not recommended.
+`Gemini Pro 1.5` results are ok.
 ### Ollama (hosted locally - no internet access needed)
-Ollama results are dependent on the used model. `Zephyr` and `Mixtral` are getting better results than others eg. `LLama2`. `Mistral` and `Neural-chat` are good as well.
+Ollama results are dependent on the used model. `LLama3`, `Zephyr` and `Mixtral` are working well.
 ### Anthropic Claude 3
-Anthropic Claude 3 results are ok.
-The OPUS model is little bit expensive.
+Anthropic Claude 3 results are ogood.
+The OPUS model is a little bit expensive.
 ### groq (platform)
 groq is sure the fastest LLM platform by now.
-The results using the `Mixtral` model are ok.
-Payment for API usage is still unclear because there is no way to set a payment method (as of 2024-03-05).
+Payment for API usage is still unclear because there is no way to set a payment method (as of 2024-05-05).
 ### Perplexity (platform)
 Perplexity works perfekt as an univeral LLM platform.
-Currently Mistral LLM was tested and worked ok.
+### MLX (hosted locally on Apple Silicon - no internet access needed)
+MLX results are dependent on the used model. `LLama3` works well.

 ## Configuration
 LLM Api relevant information should be stored in environment variables and mapped to the corresponding variables in the `config.py` file.
 Not every parameter is used at the moment (token count, levels deep etc.).